alexandre-huff/rft/README.md

 ## Acknowledgments

-* Thanks to **Matti Hiltunen** from AT&T Labs - Research, and **Elias P. Duarte Jr.** from the Federal University of Parana for guiding this project.
+* Thanks to **Matti Hiltunen** from AT&T Labs - Research for guiding this project.
-* Thanks to **Edward Scott Daniels** from AT&T Labs - Research for your valuable discussions.
+* Thanks to **Edward Scott Daniels** from AT&T Labs - Research for the valuable discussions.
+* Thanks to **Elias P. Duarte Jr.** from the Federal University of Parana.
 * The logger module was inspired by the [Macro Logger](https://github.com/dmcrodrigues/macro-logger) project.